Are eggs safe to eat every day? Is the cholesterol a problem?

 Scientific Research on Eating Eggs

-Well we have some surprises for you.
+Well I have some surprises for you.

 Because now a new study dispels these fears, showing that eggs do not increase the risk of type 2 diabetes or heart disease.